concordchat-legacy/concord-api/README.md

     - A Amazon S3 Bucket named `cdn.concord.chat`

     Please run `ekranoplan/database.py` to setup the
-    cassandra database or scylla(make sure to have the "ekranoplan" keyspace available).
+    cassandra database or scylla (make sure to have the "airbus" keyspace available).
     The redis database does not need any prior setup.

     If your cassandra host has a db bundle please set `safe=true` in your `.env`